Project

 Call Cache for singleton methods can lead to "memory leaks"

-Added by byroot (Jean Boussier) almost 2 years ago.
-Updated about 1 year ago.
+Added by byroot (Jean Boussier) about 2 years ago.
+Updated over 1 year ago.

 Description